keweishang/tech-resources/command-line-kewei.md

 | ls -l \**/*scala    | list all files under current folder recursively |
 | ls -l \*(py\|scala) | list all files whose suffix is py or scala      |
 | kill java[tab]      | Choose and kill process related to java         |

+# Footnotes
+<a name="myfootnote1">1</a>: If you do `git reset --hard <SOME-COMMIT>` then Git will:
+Make your current branch (typically master) back to point at <SOME-COMMIT>.
+Then make the files in your working tree and the index ("staging area") the same as the versions committed in <SOME-COMMIT>.
+HEAD points to your current branch (or current commit), so all that git reset --hard HEAD will do is to throw away any uncommitted changes you have.